The Boy of Many Hats

-“Mom!” he shouted, at the top of his lungs, making the cat jump that had joined him on the top landing.
+“Mom!” he shouted at the top of his lungs, making the cat that had joined him on the top landing jump.

-“Luke, I am really busy doing some work here.”
-She sounded annoyed he thought, but this could not wait!
+“Luke, I am really busy doing some work here,” she replied.
+He thought she sounded annoyed, but this could not wait!

 He heard the stomping of feet.
 Clomp, clomp, and clomp.
 He crouched down behind the post rail and waited to pounce.

 “Gotcha!” he shouted, as his mother placed her left foot on the top landing.

 “Ahhhhhh!
 Let go!” she screamed.
 “Don’t you ever do that to me again young man.
 You frightened me to death!”

 “Could you please, please, open that door up there,” he said, pointing to the ceiling.
 “I promise not to bug ya anymore.”

 “Alright, but no more interruptions this afternoon,” she said, pulling the handle down on the trap door – releasing a staircase that dropped like a spaceship ladder.

 “Behave,” said Mom as she headed down the stairs.

 The attic was dark.
 He waited for his eyes to adjust.
 He saw shadows of boxes, row upon row, piled high to the ceiling.
 To his right looked like the shape of a headless human.
 He crawled towards this odd thing on his hands and knees.
 BAM!
 His head hit something – it was hard and plastic, with a rim all around.
 He removed it.